Chapter 7 : Kiss Me Twice, Shame On Me

 Shock of the Decade: Scorpius admits, 'I never loved Rose.'

-That headline sits in every loo from the dungeons to the towers, and every girl and ghost sees it by the evening.
+That headline sits in every loo from the dungeons to the towers.
+Every girl and ghost has seen it by the evening.

 It's a smashing issue, all thanks to Dom's ability to pull a story out of her arse with out-of-context quotes and break every therapist-patient confidentiality rule a dozen times over.
-It wasn't very scathing; it just homed in on how loveless it was.
-The article doesn't say outright, but the heavy implication is that it's all Rose's fault she couldn't keep him.
+It isn't very scathing; it just homes in on how loveless it was and essentially asserts that it's Rose's fault she couldn't keep him.
 And really, that's all Dom wants to point out.

-Still, I thought she was on friendlier terms with Scorpius than that at least on a 'I'll-keep-this-mum' basis.
+Still, I thought she was on friendlier terms with Scorpius than that—at least on a 'I'll-keep-this-mum' basis.
 Dom said that he wouldn't mind, that he'd like all of this to be in the open anyway.
-If he did mind, I'm sure she'd find some way to convince him otherwise.
+If he does mind, I'm sure she'd find some way to convince him otherwise.

 Funny thing, the human mind.
 Even if you're staunchly set, if you hear enough opposition, doubt creeps in.
 We're self-conscious creatures.
 It's easier to be wrong with someone else than stand alone, even if you're right.

-Down by the Charms corridor, I see a pair of stretched shadows, melded together like lovers.
-When I trace them to their source, I realize it's Dom and Scorpius conversing, not kissing by the high arched windows at the end of the hall.
+Down by the Charms corridor, late one evening, I see a pair of stretched shadows, melded together like lovers.
+When I trace them to their source, I realize it's Dom and Scorpius—conversing, not kissing—by the high arched windows at the end of the hall.
 Trick of the light.

-I have to remind myself, repeating it over and over in my head, that I was too far to read their lips and I only imagined their entire conversation.
+I have to remind myself, repeating it over and over in my head, that I was too far to see clearly and I must have imagined most of it.